pishoyg/coptic/README.md

 invoked from the repo's root directory, rather than from the directory where the script lives.

+### `vault.sh`

-`vault.sh` (which is skipped by a rule in `.gitignore`) contains variables that are used inside `Makefile`.
+`vault.sh` (which is hidden by a rule in `.gitignore`) contains variables that are used inside `Makefile`.
 Some `make` rules can only run if preceded by `source vault.sh` in order to export the variables needed for those rules.
 You need your own version of `vault.sh` in order to be able to run all the `make` rules.
+See `TEMPLATE_vault.sh` for more information.

+### Priorities

 The rest of this file lists the current plans or ideas for the project.
 The higher-priority items have their priority levels spelled out, time estimates, and statuses spelled out.

+The categories are:

+*N.B.
+When in doubt, it is safer to use a higher priority.*

+- `p0`: Critical coding / documentation tasks, essential for the integrity of the project.
+These are items that should be picked up the next time you log in.

+- `p1`: Big, technical or non-technical, milestones, related to the general direction of the project.
+These are more of high-level goals rather than tasks.

+- `p2`: Thought-through tasks that have been concluded to be both impactful and feasible.

+- `p3`: Thought-through tasks that are either less impactful or less feasible.

+- `p4`: Ideas that have not yet been thought through.
+These shouldn't be implemented, but occasionally contemplated, and then either discarded, or promoted to a higher priority.
+If there is something that you already deemed desirable, and having a decent degree of impact, then it shouldn't be assigned this priority.

 ### Documentation TODO's

 (7-8 hours)

+1. Revisit the planning scales (**p0**).
+You are currently trying to specify the following using a single scale:

+   - priority
+   - feasibility (blocked / unblocked)
+   - impact (more or less impactful)
+   - nature of task (bug, feature, data collection, learner-oriented, collaborator-oriented, ...)
+   - maturity (an idea that was thrown in, or one that was contemplated and studied)

+   You will likely need several scales.
+It will help you wrap your head around the project direction.

+1. Add links to the source and sink Drive items (the Bible ebook, Kindle dictionary, gsheets, ...). (**p0**)

 1. Add docs about obtaining the ebook and kindle dictionary. (**p0**, 1-2 hours)

-1. Document the repo in a way that makes it possible to invite collaborators.
+1. Document the repo in a way that makes it readily shareable. (**p0**)

-   (**p0**)
+1. Use "Crum" in place of "Marcion". (p2)

 1. Add deck descriptions. (p2)

+1. Move / reproduce TODO's from Drive in the README files. (p4)

-1. Revisit the `bible` and `dictionary` documentation in their respective README.md files. (p2)
+1. Revisit the `bible` and `dictionary` documentation in their respective README.md files. (p3)

-1. Link Drive items in this repo. (p2)

-1. Move / reproduce TODO's from Drive in the README files. (p2)

-1. Use "Crum" in place of "Marcion".

-1. Document the snapshot dates and versions of the apps and data imported into the repo.
+1. Document the snapshot dates and versions of the apps and data imported into the repo. (p4)

 ### Collaborator Convenience TODO's

-1. Support more seamless integration between Drive and your scripts. (p2, 3-4 hours)
+1. Support more seamless integration between Drive and your scripts. (**p0**, 3-4 hours)

    Likely, this means letting them contribute through Drive instead of Git.
    List the data sources, and redirect the flow to Drive (think about this!)